 • • •

-Mirjana Vrbaški’s practice is rooted in the photographic image as a palpable site for contemplation of complexity.
-Generally working with large formats and repeating motifs, Vrbaški abandons the idea of photography as story-telling.
-Pushing past the narrative, she seeks to foster a deeper engagement with the photographic image — an engagement that ensues from calm, attentive observation of and continuous returning to the uneventful and the unspectacular.
+Vrbaški’s practice is rooted in the photographic image as a palpable site for contemplation of complexity.
+Generally working with large formats and repeating motifs, Vrbaški pushes past the narrative, seeking to foster a deeper engagement with the photographic image — an engagement that ensues from calm, attentive observation.
 In such a process, looking becomes carving, burrowing, until the image is ‘hollow enough to echo’.
 Opening this space to the within, the images invite the observer into a gaze that does not seek yet still discovers.

 • • •